iav0207/fcards/README.md

 ## Input format

 A file represents a deck of flashcards, one per non-empty line.
-Every line is expected to be a tab-separated pair of a question and an answer, and an optional comment following the second tab character.
+Every line is expected to be a tab-separated pair of a question and an answer, and an optional comment following the second tab character (see [comments](#comments)).

 Here's an example fragment of one of my decks: